juanreyes97/VBA-Challenge/README.md

 # VBA-challenge
 Repository with:
-- 1 Text documento with the VBA script.
+- 1 Text document with the VBA script.
 - 1 Word document with 3 screenshots of the results.

 for the Module 2 Challenge